DarthSiwy/Ramzes-Game-OpenGL/README.md

 # Ramzes-Game

-A simple C++ program using OpenGL to create a 3D representation of a Rubik's Cube.
+A simple C++ game using OpenGL to create a 3D representation of Ramzes II board game.

 ## Table of Contents
 - [Features](#features)